algolia/instantsearch/docs/documentation.md

 We have a simple commonJS boilerplate: [<i class='fa fa-github'></i> instantsearch/instantsearch-React-widget ](https://github.com/instantsearch/instantsearch-React-widget).

-Or you can wrap an existing React component, see our [<i class='fa fa-github'></i> instantsearch/instantsearch-googlemaps](https://github.com/instantsearch/instantsearch-googlemaps) widget.
+Or you can wrap an existing React component, see our [<i class='fa fa-github'></i> instantsearch/instantsearch-googlemaps](https://github.com/instantsearch/instantsearch-googlemaps) example widget.

 ### Custom themes